4900 California Ave 2nd floor, Bakersfield, CA 93309

 Bakersfield Eggshell Audits

-Eggshell audits present unique risks than more typical audit types.
+Eggshell audits present unique risks compared to more typical audit types.
 In an eggshell audit, the taxpayer knows information that could be construed as a material misrepresentation on their tax return.
 The auditor does not know this information.
 This situation is fragile for the taxpayer because one wrong step could mean admitting to a tax crime.
 A successful eggshell audit defense entails providing the IRS representative with responsive answers and documentation without providing excessive information that could incriminate the taxpayer, as well as potentially repairing any underpayments or misstatements on tax returns.

 International companies or taxpayers with offshore assets are at particular risk for these audits.
 In recent years, the IRS has focused more on taxpayers likely to have offshore accounts or assets that are not reported on tax returns.
 In such cases, the auditor may ask general questions regarding the tax returns but not specific questions that would uncover issues on the tax return.